openwfm/wrf-sfire-docs/docs/clusters_guide.md

 ### Github

-The easiest way to download files from Github is to clone the entrire repository.
+The easiest way to download files from Github is to clone the entire repository.
 On the repository main page, click green button "Code" and copy the link.
 Then

     git clone <the link you just copied>

+You can use https link if you want to clone the repository for reading only.
+If you want to push your changes to Github in future, [you need to use ssh](https://docs.github.com/en/authentication/connecting-to-github-with-ssh).
+It is strongly recommended to create a separate key secured by a strong passphrase for this.
+Otherwise, the security of your Github account is only as good as the protection of files here - anyone who gains administrator access here can log into your Github account.

 ### Dropbox